May 18, 2015| Daniel Jones

 byte, so no high-level abstractions here.
 With the help of the fine people on the OpenJDK Security mailing list, I identified the particular parts of the byte array that would need swapping around to reorder the mechanism OIDs.

-filthy hack tactical solution, you’d expect rigorous testing, right?
+Given a thoroughly filthy hack tactical solution, you’d expect rigorous testing, right?
 Sadly, that wasn’t to be.
 There was no straightforward way to generate a ticket in Java exactly as our Microsoft Kerberos servers were doing.
 The tickets include a signed timestamp to prevent replay attacks, so I couldn’t just store a fixture ticket to test with.
 The CI server was Linux-based, so no kind of shelling out would have helped (we looked at using

 curl to generate a ticket, but unsurprisingly it didn’t use Microsoft OIDS!).
 In the end a lot of defensive checks had to suffice.